thoughtspot/thoughtspot.github.io/_complex-search/how-to-add-formula.md

      ![Use the Formula Builder]({{ site.baseurl }}/images/worksheet-formula-profit.png "Use the Formula Builder")

-    {% include note.html content="Formulas elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black)." %}
+    {% include note.html content="Formula elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black)." %}

 5. You can see a list of formula operators with examples by selecting the help icon **?** in the upper right corner.
 Expand a category, such as **Comparison**, and click on an operator for a definition and example.